yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 I suggest you to learn no more than one or two new command per day.
 After two to three weeks you'll start to feel the power of vim in your hands.

+Learning Vim is more a matter of training than plain memorization.
+Fortunately vim comes with some very good tools and an excellent documentation.
+Run vimtutor until you are familiar with most basic commands.
+Also, you should read carefully this page: `:help usr_02.txt`.

 Then, you will learn about `!`, folds, registers, the plugins and many other features.
 Learn vim like you'd learn piano and all should be fine.

 <script>